redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 4. On the next page, copy the Git URL.

-5. Switch over to your terminal window.
+5. Switch over to your CLI window.

 6. If necessary, `cd` into your local Git repository.